 Over the past thirty years, he has been working in the field of reproductive biology and is a renowned specialist of spermatogenesis.
 Charles Pineau is a past president of the French Proteomics Society (SFEAP).
 Among other duties, he is currently vice-president of the French Society for Reproductive Medicine (SMR), and PI of the Chromosome 14 initiative of Human Proteome Project (www.hupo.org).

-Amelia Rodríguez-Aranda is Medical Director at the Eugin Barcelona Clinic.
+Amelia Rodríguez-Aranda is Medical Director of Eugin Group.

-She graduated in Medicine and Surgery and specialises in Obstetrics and Gynaecology.
-She completed a master’s degree in Mammary Pathology and Senology at the University of Barcelona and obtained her research aptitude diploma from the University of Seville.
+She completed her PhD in the University of Barcelona and previously a master’s degree in Mammary Pathology and Senology at the University of Barcelona and obtained her research aptitude diploma from the University of Seville.

 Regarding her work, she says the following: I like my work because it combines scientific rigour, and treating and accompanying the patient in one of the most transcendental projects of their lives, as well as enabling me to learn and share day to day experiences with both patients and doctors of different nationalities, which is greatly enriching, not only professionally but also on a human level.